digao-dalpiaz/DzHTMLText/README.md

 ## What's New

+- 02/21/2024 (Version 5.4)

+   - Fixed word bounds size calculation for some platforms in FMX environment, like Android.
+The component was using MeasureCanvas to calculate bounds before canvas becomes available.
+Some platforms return wrong size (smaller) when using generic MeasureCanvas.
+Now we are using original Canvas, building tokens when Canvas becomes available. **This fix resolves the issue of characters cut in half at the end of the word.**
+   - Fixed Tab margin on first line and Tab x Line Item x Paragraph Indent margin overload.

 - 02/20/2024 (Version 5.3)

    - Reorganization of component folders (Please completely delete the previous component folder). **WARNING!
 DCU output folder changed.
 Now output directory is `Lib\{Platform}\{Config}`.
 Please review your Library Paths.**